YoYoGames/GMEXT-FMOD/docs/GettingStarted.md

 ![FMOD Extension Options](ext_options.jpg)

 Here the Mac API is entered as the IDE is running on a Mac.
-Use the Browse [...] button to find and select your FMOD Engine's "api" folder.
+Use the Browse [...] button to find and select your FMOD Engine directory (the folder that *contains* the "api" folder, not the "api" folder itself).

 FMOD set-up is now complete.
 Let's look at how you can import banks from your FMOD Project and play events.